MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-analytics-and-reports/meeting-attendance-report.md

 ---
 # Microsoft Teams meeting attendance report

 As an admin, you control whether meeting organizers can download an Attendance report by setting a Teams meeting policy.
 By default, the ability to download the report is turned on.
-For steps on how to turn off this feature, see [Meeting policy settings - Allow engagement report](../meeting-policies-in-teams-general.md#engagement-report).

 Meeting organizers can find this report in the **Participants** pane of the meeting, by clicking the download arrow as shown below.
 They can download the report as a .CSV file (text format).

 :::image type="content" source="../media/meetings-attendance-download.JPG" alt-text="Control for downloading meeting attendance reports in Microsoft Teams.":::

+> [!NOTE]
+> As an administrator, you can’t view the attendance report for meetings that you don’t organize.
+However, you can view participant details for a given meeting within 24 hours of that meeting.
+In the Teams admin center, go to **Users** > **Manage users**.
+Choose the display name for the meeting organizer.
+Select the **Meetings & calls** tab, and then choose the appropriate meeting ID or call ID.
+Then, select **Participant details**.

 For education tenants, this report is useful to track student attendance in online classes.
 For example, the teacher can download the Attendance report at the start of class as a simple way to do a "roll call."
 To learn more, read [Download attendance reports in Teams](https://support.office.com/article/download-attendance-reports-in-teams-ae7cf170-530c-47d3-84c1-3aedac74d310).

 If meeting organizers need access to more meeting attendance data than they get from the report available within the meeting, you can assign the *Report reader* role so they can access the Teams admin reports themselves.
 To learn about this, read [Who can access the Teams activity reports](../teams-activity-reports.md#who-can-access-the-teams-activity-reports).

+To turn it off in the Teams admin center, go to **Meetings** > **Meeting policies**, and set the **Attendance report** setting to **Off**.
+You can also edit an existing Teams meeting policy by using the [Set-CsTeamsMeetingPolicy](/powershell/module/skype/set-csteamsmeetingpolicy) cmdlet and set the `AllowEngagementReport` parameter to `Disabled`.

 ## Set attendance report policies in Teams admin center